-5 Facts About the Real Cinco De Mayo
+5 Facts About Cinco De Mayo

-Written by: Stephanie on May 05, 2015
+Written by: Stephanie on May 05, 2023

 4. Cinco de Mayo became an American tradition almost immediately.
 The first record of a Cinco de Mayo celebration appeared in a newspaper article in California three days after the Battle of Puebla.
 As a reaction to the turmoil in their own country and to the Civil War in America, Mexicans living in the U.S. saw it as a way of demonstrating their support for freedom and racial equality.

 5. Cinco de Mayo celebrations widespread and deeply rooted in American culture.
 Even the White House holds a celebration each year as a way of recognizing Mexican culture and heritage.
 Most take the opportunity to enjoy Mexican-inspired food and drink.

 Now you know the reasons behind the fiestas and fajitas, and have a few impressive facts to share over margaritas.